UK Black and South Asian groups lag in COVID-19 vaccinations | Health

 UK Black and South Asian groups lag in COVID-19 vaccinations

+Only 55% of Black people in England in their 70s had been vaccinated against COVID-19 by last week compared with 86% of white people that age, a study showed, as celebrities and officials encourage minorities to accept the vaccine shots.

+Britain has outpaced most other countries by giving at least one dose of coronavirus vaccine to more than a quarter of its population.
+However, people from Black and South Asian backgrounds, who have suffered a disproportionate number of deaths, have been more reluctant to be vaccinated.

 Among those from South Asian backgrounds, 73% of people aged 70-79 had been vaccinated by Feb.
 11, according to a study by OpenSafely, run by the University of Oxford and the London School of Hygiene and Tropical Medicine.
-Recent polls have indicated that Black, Asian and other minority groups in Britain worry more than whites about the vaccine's reliability, while government advisers believe socioeconomic factors raise these groups' risk of dying from COVID-19.
+Recent polls have indicated that Black, Asian and other minority groups in Britain have more concerns about the vaccine's reliability, while government advisers believe socioeconomic factors raise these groups' risk of dying from COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)